Omar-Abdelazeem/IWS-Modelling-Methods/IWSModelling/README_PKG.md

-# IWS-Modelling-Methods-Repo
+# iws_modelling
-This repo is associated with the publication titles "How to Model Intermittent Water Supply: Comparing Modelling Choices and Their Impact on Inequality"

-### Required Packages
+The iws_modelling package was developed for modelling Intermittent Water Supply Networks in python using different modelling methods that utilize the solver engines of EPANET and EPA-SWMM
+This package contains two main modules: Convert_Method and Run_Method for converting between methods and executing input files respectively

+### Dependencies and Environment
-The notebooks in this repository use the following packages, make sure that these packages are installed within the environment used to run these files:
+The modules of this package use the following packages, make sure that these packages are installed within the environment used when using this package:
 **WNTR** Water Network Tool For Resilience: Used to run EPANET files
 **PYSWMM** Used to Run EPA-SWMM files
 **Pandas**